hannahpicton/koge_bugt_dynamics/README.md

 # Køge Bugt Ice Dynamics

 ## Ice Surface Velocity
-A timeseries of ice velocity was extracted across Køge Bugt N, Køge Bugt C, and Køge Bugt S, using NASA’s MEaSUREs Inter-mission Time Series of Land Ice Velocity and Elevation (ITS_LIVE) product (https://its-live.jpl.nasa.gov/).
+A timeseries of ice velocity was extracted across Køge Bugt N, Køge Bugt C, and Køge Bugt S, using NASA’s ITS_LIVE product (https://its-live.jpl.nasa.gov/).
 We employed the beta Version-2 ITS_LIVE image-pairs (Gardner et al., 2024) that include surface velocities derived from Landsat -4, -5, -7, -8, -9 (Gardner et al., 2018), Sentinel-1A/-1B, and Sentinel-2A/-2B (Lei et al., 2022).
 The maximum time interval for each given image-pair was set to 12 days.
 Ice velocity was sampled at 3 km intervals along the centreline of each respective glacier (T, T3, T6, T9).

 ## Ice Discharge
 A timeseries of solid ice discharge from Køge Bugt N, Køge Bugt C, and Køge Bugt S, was extracted from Mankoff et al. (2020), provided on the GEUS dataverse (https://doi.org/10.22008/promice/data/ice_discharge/d/v02).
 This dataset provides estimates of ice discharge through algorithmically generated gates positioned ~ 5 km upstream from the baseline terminus of all fast-flowing ice (>100 m/yr).